Creiphyn/VAEGAN-tf/README.md

 # VAEGAN-tf
-Here're some code of Variational Auto encoder and  Generative Adversarial Networks
+Here're some codes of Variational Auto encoder and  Generative Adversarial Networks

-Based on tensorflow
+And these codes were apllied on the Mnist Dataset and based on tensorflow

 2020.8.4